-AHJ SOPs and training materials Radios
+AHJ SOPs and training materials

+Radios

-A simulated wildland fire scenario.
+Wildland fire scenario.
 This scenario must include:

-- A wildland fire with multiple resources assigned.
-(One suggestion is to use a video or photos of an incident.
-Please review the skill steps when creating your scenario to ensure all requirements are met.) - A Command Post with an Incident Commander and established ICS structure. - Use of an accountability system. - The need for control zones. - A potential for fire blow up based on fuel, topography or weather. - An operation with imminent threat to fire fighter safety which must be stopped, altered or suspended. - The need for responder rehabilitation. - A transfer of ISO duties.
+- A wildland fire with multiple resources assigned. - A Command Post with an Incident Commander and established ICS structure. - Use of an accountability system. - The need for control zones. - A potential for fire blow up based on fuel, topography or weather. - An operation with imminent threat to fire fighter safety which must be stopped, altered or suspended. - The need for responder rehabilitation. - A transfer of ISO duties.